SofPan/lovely-earthquake/project-journal/journal.md

 * Breath in/out starts at the same time as border animation and countdown clock
 * Research calming colors and use them in the timer instead of the test colors
 * Begin working on custom user sessions

+### Wednesday, October 30, 2024

+Alright, I have a solid couple of hours to focus today, looking forward to it!
+It's a VERY Summery Fall day, 22 degrees and sunny on October 30th!
+Windows are open, breezes are coming in, and the tunes are on.
+Kane is having a decent nap so the coding ambience is perfect.

+Going to start with passing the in/out durations down as props and adjusting the animation-duration accordingly.
+First things first, I will change the duration state in App to be sessionSettings.
+This will allow me to pass an object containing the details that I need over to the timer.
+I am also going to build in a future setting for hold time, because I realize a lot of breathing exercises involve holding your breath for a time so I want it ready to plug in when I have that in the finalized presets.